Academic Company Events NI Developer Zone Support Solutions Products & Services Contact NI MyNI

 PFI #

 PFI lines are programmable function interfaces.
-For a detailed description about what you can do with PFI lines, consult this KB article.
+For a detailed description about what you can do with PFI lines, consult this KnowledgeBase article.
 These pins usually have a counter associated with them as well.

 Ctr # Source